Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ### Responsiveness -

-Plan: I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option
-    to use Bootstrap as this HTML Framework I'm most comfortable using.
-Testing using dev-tools throughout and also a final test of the entire site after completion.

-Plan : I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option
-    to use Bootstrap as this HTML Framework I'm most comfortable using.
+    Plan : I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option to use Bootstrap as this HTML Framework I'm most comfortable using.
 Testing using dev-tools throughout and also a final test of the entire site after completion.
     Implementation : Throughout writing my HTML code making sure to use appropriate bootstrap class modifiers to provide correct